openedx/edx-documentation/en_us/shared/manage_live_course/discussions_students.rst

  :alt: A post with four contributions total, and a popup that shows that only two are unread.

-The color-coded callout images appear when you sort the list of posts **by recent activity** or **by most activity**.
+The color-coded callout images appear when you sort the list of posts in the discussion navigation pane **by recent activity** or **by most activity**.
 If you sort the list of posts by most votes instead, the number of votes that the post has received appears in place of the callouts.
 For more information, see :ref:`Vote for Posts or Responses`.

 ==============================
 Receive Daily Digests